grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

 ### Step 3: Kubernetes clusters

+Select **Add a Kubernetes cluster with Azure Arc**.

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-add-cluster.jpg)

 ### Step 4: Prerequisites

+Select **Next: Cluster details > **

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-prerequisites.jpg)

 ### Step 5: Cluster details

+Populate the below fields.
+- **Subscription**: The subscription where the Arc resources will be managed from.
+- **Resource group**: The resource group where the Arc resources will be managed from.
+- **Cluster name**: The name that you would like to give the cluster.
+- **Region**: The region where the Arc resources metadata will be stored (e.g. Australia East).
+- **Outbound proxy**: Proxy configuration should Azure Cli and Kubernetes need to route via an outbound proxy.

+ Select **Next: Tags**.

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-cluster-details.jpg)

 ### Step 6: Tags

+Populate the fields with data that will be useful and select **Next: Run script**

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-tags.jpg)

 ### Step 7: Run script

+Copy/download the script.

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-arc-run-script-stop.jpg)

 ## Arc-enabled Kubernetes - Agent Deployment

+In this section I'll be deploying the Arc agent onto the cluster master node using the script that was copied/downloaded.

 ### Step 8: Azure Login

+SSH to the master node (e.g. k3s-1) and execute the below command to authienticate to Azure.

 ```
+az login

+Example:

 k3s-admin@k3s-1:~$ az login
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code xxxxxxxx to authenticate.
 ```

+This will prompt you to perform a device login.

 ### Step 9: Set Subscription

+Once authentication has been completed, the subscription to work in needs to be set.
+This is achieved with the below command.

 ```
+az account set --subscription <subscription ID>

+Example:

 k3s-admin@k3s-1:~$ az account set --subscription xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx
 ```

 ### Step 10: Agent Deployment

+To deploy and configure the Arc agent execute the below command.

 ```
+az connectedk8s connect --name k3s-cluster-01 --resource-group rg-arc-kubernetes-hyperv --location australiaeast --tags Datacenter=Hyperv-01 City=Perth StateOrDistrict=WA CountryOrRegion=Australia --kube-config "/etc/rancher/k3s/k3s.yaml"

+Example:

 k3s-admin@k3s-1:~$ az connectedk8s connect --name k3s-cluster-01 --resource-group rg-arc-kubernetes-hyperv --location australiaeast --tags Datacenter=Hyperv-01 City=Perth StateOrDistrict=WA CountryOrRegion=Australia --kube-config "/etc/rancher/k3s/k3s.yaml"
 This operation might take a while...